carpentries-incubator/workflows-nextflow/episodes/09-Simple_Rna-Seq_pipeline.md

 - ""
 ---

 During this tutorial you will implement a proof of concept of a RNA-Seq pipeline which:

-1. Indexes a trascriptome file.
+1. Indexes a transcriptome file.

 1. Performs quality controls